nathan-contino/nathan-contino.github.io/README.md

 make serve
 ```

-This runs the full build chain — Jekyll build, Markdown generation, resume PDF — then serves the result at `http://localhost:4000`.
+Runs the full build chain (Jekyll, Markdown/PDF generation), then serves the result at `http://localhost:4000`.
 The server uses `--skip-initial-build` so it doesn't wipe the generated files on startup.

 Other useful targets: